-Alamire boasts some of the finest consort singers in the world under the charismatic directorship of David Skinner.
+Approaching its 10th anniversary year, Alamire boasts some of the finest consort singers in the world under the charismatic directorship of David Skinner.
 Inspired by the great choral works of the medieval and early modern periods, the ensemble expands or contracts according to repertoire and often combines with instrumentalists, creating imaginative programmes to illustrate musical or historical themes.
-The ensemble was formed by three friends and experts in the early music scene in 2005, David Skinner, Robert Macdonald and Steven Harrold.
+The ensemble was formed in 2005 by three friends and early music experts: David Skinner, Rob Macdonald and Steven Harrold.

-Recent collaborations with Andrew Lawrence-King, QuintEssential Sackbut & Cornett Ensemble and highly acclaimed projects including soundtracks for TV and film, sound installations for art galleries, festival appearances and radio broadcasts have been extremely well received.
-Upcoming projects include an exciting collaboration with historian David Starkey for a new TV series to be broadcast on BBC 2 in summer 2013 and concerts in the UK, Europe and the US (including an appearance at the American Choral Directors’ Association 2014 conference in Santa Barbara).
-The consort are also exploring collaborations with contemporary composers.
+Recent collaborations with Andrew Lawrence-King, English Cornett & Sackbut Ensemble and highly acclaimed projects including soundtracks for TV and film, sound installations for art galleries, festival appearances and radio broadcasts have been extremely well received.
+Alamire appeared in David Starkey’s TV series “Music and Monarchy”, broadcast on BBC 2; David Skinner also acted as a music adviser for the series.
+The 2013-14 season included performances at the Rheinvokal festival in Germany and the York Early Music Christmas Festival, as well as headline performances at the American Choral Directors’ Association 2014 conference in Santa Barbara.
+The consort is also exploring collaborations with contemporary composers.